squinkylabs/SquinkyVCV/docs/clipboard-format.md

 ## Putting other data on the clipboard

-While this document specifies a schema value of the vcvrack-sequence  property, the proposal allows for other top-level properties besides vcvrack-sequence.
-We expect that it will be common for some modules to put vcvrack-sequence information on the clipboard, but also put their own format on the clipboard as well.
+While this document specifies a schema value of the **_vcvrack-sequence_**  property, the proposal allows for other top-level properties besides **_vcvrack-sequence_**.
+We expect that it will be common for some modules to put **_vcvrack-sequence_** information on the clipboard, but also put their own format on the clipboard as well.
 The reader of this clipboard may then pick what data to parse.

 Modules are free to write extra formats like this, however it would be bad for two modules to use the same property name but have different meanings.
 For this reason we suggest that you use your developer name as a prefix, or even your module slug.
 For example: